JonathanReeve/course-computational-literary-analysis-readings/content/index.md

 Now that we have that, let's get started!
 First, let's set up a couple of accounts:

 1. Create an account on [our Zulip chatroom](https://icla2020b.zulipchat.com/). **Please use your real/preferred name as your username and display name, so that I can identify you.**
+2. Complete your profile on Zulip.
+Please add a picture of yourself, and fill out all the profile fields.
-2. Introduce yourself to everyone in the chatroom.
+3. Introduce yourself to everyone in the chatroom.
-3. Sign up for a user account on [hypothes.is](https://hypothes.is), our annotation platform. **Please use the same username you used for Zulip.**
+4. Sign up for a user account on [hypothes.is](https://hypothes.is), our annotation platform. **Please use the same username you used for Zulip.**
-4. Download and install [Anaconda](https://www.anaconda.com/products/individual), a Python distribution, which contains a lot of useful data science packages.
+5. Download and install [Anaconda](https://www.anaconda.com/products/individual), a Python distribution, which contains a lot of useful data science packages.

 ## Extra Resources